Ask a doctor about a prescription for MEDAXONE 1 g POWDER FOR INJECTABLE SOLUTION AND FOR INFUSION

 If you forget to use Medaxone

-If you forget a dose, you should receive it as soon as possible.
-However, if it is almost time for your next dose, omit the missed dose.
-Do not administer a double dose (two injections at the same time) to compensate for the missed dose.
+If you miss an injection, you should have it as soon as possible.
+However, if it is almost time for your next injection, skip the missed dose.
+Do not give a double dose (two injections at the same time) to make up for the missed dose.

 Do not stop using ceftriaxone unless your doctor tells you to.